keithrlucier/proxmox-dm-health-check/README.md

 ## ⚠️ Disclaimer

 This script is provided as-is.
-Ensure you understand your storage architecture before using it in production environments.
-The config validation module enhances safety by identifying potential issues before they cause problems.
+While designed with safety in mind, always understand your environment before running cleanup operations.
+The script is read-only by default and requires explicit confirmation for any changes.

 ---